How to Host a Trivia Night: Tips and Tricks to Get it Right

 There’s a good chance that your residence isn’t big enough to host a large gathering of eager trivia players.
 And even if it is, it’s always fun to spice up the venue.
 Instead of hosting the event at home, rent a unique venue through Peerspace.

-Peerspace is easy to use — all you do is perform a search for the type of venue you need for your get-together, in the city you want to plan it in, and scroll through thousands of spaces where you can bring the trivia night to life.
+Peerspace is easy to use — all you do is perform a search for the type of venue you need for your get-together in the city you want to host it and scroll through thousands of spaces where you can bring the trivia night to life.

-- This versatile lounge in Chelsea, NYC with several seating areas, a kitchen, and a riser for the host to stand
+• This versatile lounge in Chelsea, NYC with space for 50 guests, several seating areas, a kitchen, and a riser for the host to stand

-- This stylish bar and lounge in San Francisco with a DJ setup, tables and chairs, and outside catering welcome
+• This stylish bar and lounge in San Francisco, CA with space for 45 guests, a DJ setup, tables and chairs, and personalized bartender service

-- This chic and welcoming gathering space in Chicago with banquet tables, lounge seating, an A/V system, a courtyard, and a kitchen
+• This chic and welcoming gathering space in Chicago, IL with room for 80 guests, banquet tables, lounge seating, an A/V system, a courtyard, and a kitchen

 You get the idea!
-Peerspace offers you access to fun, hidden gem spaces in cities across the globe.
+Peerspace offers you access to fun, hidden gem spaces in cities across the country and beyond.

-Plus, when you book a Peerspace, you can ask the Concierge service to arrange for catering, equipment, furnishings, and anything else your trivia night party may need.
+And remember, when you book a Peerspace, you can talk to the venue’s host about help arranging catering, equipment, furnishings, and anything else your trivia night party may need.
 That frees you up so you can focus on crafting those killer trivia questions!

 2. Gather the guests